• How to find the latest info on the TRAIL CONDITIONS?

 Just like walkers, dogs poke holes into the trail surface ruining the grooming and track set in the process.
 Abandoned dog poop is another reason.
 There is a dog-friendly trail section on the FAR side of the Elk Valley Nordic Centre.
 This area is accessible from Highline Drive at the Fernie Alpine Resort.
 Dogs are welcome on other trails such as the dyke, Montane and the Fernie Alpine Resort.

 The Teck Regional Cup Series offers affordable, accessible competitive opportunities for developing athletes.
 All Regional Cup races offer age-appropriate categories for children 14 years of age and younger, and most offer the full spectrum of categories for skiers of all ages from the CCBC website.
 The skiers from the Fernie Nordic Society have participated in the series of races every year.
-Our club has won the Cup in the 2014-2015 season and again in 2015-2016 in part due to the large participation by young and adult skiers from Fernie.
-The club has hosted the race #5 in February 2016 and is hoping to continue on this success.
+Our club has won the Cup in the 2014-2015 and 2015-2016 seasons and again in 2017-2018 in part due to the large participation by young and adult skiers from Fernie.
+The club has hosted two races on Dec 30-31, 2017 and is hoping to continue on this success.
 Join us as a volunteer email: email@example.com

 As a club member you can participate in the Kootenay cup as an adult skier or a young skier.
 The series includes 5 or 6 races to choose from during the season.
 The more participants from FNS, the more points the club gets in the standings.
 Come and join!
 Check our calendar page for the scheduled races.
-The club also organizes a local Community Fun Race in Fernie in February.
+The club also organizes a local Community Fun Race in Fernie iduring the season.
 It is open to non-club members.
 This race includes a chariot category for a parent-kid team.
 All for a fun time.
-Another local ski race is the Winter Wheezer run by the Tears & Gears group.
 Check our calendar for details.

 Yes, the Fernie Nordic Society has several items for sale: Winterfest posters $10, round patches with FNS logo $10, toques with pompon $20 and some XC ski pants and shirts with the retro FNS logo.
 Contact us at firstname.lastname@example.org for more details.